-The “Blackside Featherweight” can be an obscure find, unless you know what to look for, because it may just look like a regular Featherweight with only a few darker looking parts.
-However, there are some important distinctives, so you don't want to presume that just because a Featherweight has a blackside part, that it falls into the collectible “Blackside Featherweight” category.
+The “Blackside Featherweight” can be an obscure find unless you know what to look for, because it may just look like a regular Featherweight with only a few darker looking parts.
+However, there are some important distinctions, so you don't want to presume that just because a Featherweight has a blackside part, that it falls into the collectible “Blackside Featherweight” category.
 Proceed cautiously when purchasing one.

 Before we discuss “blackside” specifically, we must delve into a bit of history from WWII.
 As you know, there were shortages and rations of certain metals and alloys to aid with the war effort.
 Chromium was in such short supply that it was restricted for war material use only.
 This government restriction is reported to have reduced chromium usage by about 60% during that time.
 Moreover, copper, iron, steel, and aluminum were critical with several scrap metal drives held around the country.

 The US government also utilized the manufacturing industry for the benefit of the war, including the Singer Manufacturing Company.
 The War Production Board ruled, by order of the L-98 Limitation Order, that production of some civilian goods greatly diminish.
 This order, effective, June 15, 1942, included the manufacture of family sewing machines, attachments, repair parts, etc. at the Elizabethport, New Jersey Singer factory.
 The order remained in effect until July 1945.